JavaRockstar/cryptominingguides/content/nl/docs/prologue/introduction.md

 ---
-title: "Introduction"
+title: "Learn to mine Crypto"
-description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "Cryptocurrency mining is the process of validating a cryptocurrency transactions that are recorded on a distributed public ledger.
+Miners maintain and secure blockchains and in return are rewarded in the form of block rewards."
 lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00